 Support for Impacted/Unemployed Workers

-If you are a worker who has been totally or partially separated from your job due to COVID-19, go to www.vec.virginia.gov/unemployed to file a claim for unemployment insurance.
-You can also call 1-866-832-2363, Monday-Friday 8:30am-5pm.
+If you are a worker who has been totally/partially separated from your job due to Covid-19, go to the VEC website to file a claim for unemployment insurance.
+You can also call 1-866-832-2363, Monday-Friday 8:30 AM -5:00 PM.

 Virginia Career Works – New River Mount Rogers Region COMMUNITY AWARENESS PODCAST.
 Learn how to file for unemployment insurance when offices are closed, how to determine if you are eligible for unemployment insurance, what’s next, and the changes that have been made due to the COVID-19 pandemic.
 Link to hear the podcast: How to Apply for Unemployment Insurance during the Covid-19 Pandemic